 - One size fits all.

 A bi-component thermal fabric combining 51% merino wool and 49% polyester.
 Superfine 18.5 micron New Zealand merino wicks sweat away from your skin while the polyester provides a durable, non-pill outer.
 Lightweight at just 160gm/m2 and machine washable.
-Developed by Ground Effect and knitted for us in New Zealand.
+Developed by Ground Effect and knitted just for us.

 - Composition: 51% merino; 49% polyester